ThembinkosiMadiba/ThembinkosiMadiba/README.md

 ## 🎯 Goals

-I'm working toward a career in cybersecurity — whether as a Security Analyst, Penetration Tester, or Security Engineer.
+I'm working toward a career in cybersecurity whether as a SOC Analyst, Penetration Tester, or Security Engineer.
 My aim is to combine deep technical security knowledge with my software development skills to build tools and systems that make a real difference.

 I'm not rushing the process.
 I'm focused on building genuine skills through honest, consistent practice.